egorgasay/go-tsv-watcher/README.md

 ### Request

-You can get an event via HTTP(-S) request to your service.
+You can receive an event via an HTTP(-S) request to your service.

 ### Request example